cparsania/FungiExpresZ/README.md

 #### 2.2.5 How to stop container

-R ?gardless of closing terminal window, your container will keep running.
-You can stop container explicitly using below command on new terminal window.
+Container will be active until it is explicitly stopped.
+You can stop container using below command on a new terminal window.

     ## get container id